The Medical Malpractice Insurance Guide

 Pink exclamation point

-In this chapter of the Medical Malpractice Insurance Guide, we'll go into greater detail regarding an important concept: The statute of limitations for medical malpractice.
-We'll define what a "statute of limitations" is (specifically within the context of malpractice), explain what some common exceptions are, and then provide you with an outline of the basic statutes of limitations for medical malpractice in each state.
+In this chapter of the Medical Malpractice Insurance Guide, we go into greater detail regarding an important concept: the statute of limitations for medical malpractice.
+We define what a “statute of limitations” is (specifically within the context of malpractice), explain some common exceptions, and outline the basic statutes of limitations for medical malpractice in each state.

 What Is the Statute of Limitations on Medical Malpractice Lawsuits?